 Eli Abbey

-Eli Abbey was born April 12, 1820, in Connecticut and died June 14, 1884, in the City of Neosho Falls Twp., Woodson Co., KS, at age 64.
-He is the son of Joshua Abbe Jr. of Connecticut and Matilda King of Connecticut.
+Eli Abbey was born April 12, 1820, in Windham, Windham Co., CT, and died June 20, 1884, in Lawrence, Van Buren Co., MI, at age 64 years, 2 months, and 8 days.
+Buried in Hill Cemetery, Lawrence, Van Buren Co., MI.
+He is the son of Joshua Abbey Jr. of Windham, Windham Co., CT, and Matilda (King) Rogers of Mansfield, Tolland Co., CT.

-Rachel Ann Ferguson was born 1816 in New York and died 1900 in Kansas at about age 84.
-She is the daughter of Reuben Ferguson of Connecticut and Jane Unknown of Ireland.
+Rachel Ann Ferguson was born 1816 in Wyoming Co., NY, and died 1900 in Kansas at about age 84.
+She is the daughter of Reuben Ferguson (Born ca. 1781) of New York or Connecticut, and Jane Unknown (born ca. 1785) of New York or Ireland.

 Eli Abbey and Rachel Ann Ferguson were married March 1, 1840, in Genesee Co., NY.